 This Playbook describes the measures planned for Games-time (date to be confirmed).
-Those entering Japan with a Pre-Valid Card (PVC) must comply with the Government of Japan measures required at the time.
+Those entering Japan with a Pre-Valid Card (PVC)\ must comply with the measures of the Government of Japan required at the time.

 The Playbook will be implemented progressively as we get closer to the Games.
 Some countermeasures (for example, screening testing after day 14) and services (for example, Games transport) will be different during the pre-Games period (date to be confirmed).
-If you are travelling early, please liaise with Tokyo 2020 for Playbook implementation dates and confirm with you the measures that apply at the time you are travelling.
+If you are travelling early, your RO will liaise with Tokyo 2020 for Playbook implementation dates\\ and confirm with you the measures that apply at the time you are travelling.

-A PVC is valid as an entry document to Japan from 23 April, in conjunction with the other documents listed below.
+\A PVC is valid as an entry document to Japan from 23 April, in conjunction with the other documents listed below.
 See 'Before you travel', page 13

-Further guidance on the implementation of the Playbook will be communicated when available
+\\ Further guidance on the implementation of the Playbook will be communicated to your RO when available